ddhartma/Sparkify-Project/README.md

     ![image1]

 ## DataFrame preparation <a name="DataFrame_preparation"></a>
 - For feature engineering purposes a function called **create_dataframe_for_modeling** was created.
-It contains the feature extraction process and returns a dataframe for modeling to predict **churn**.
+It contains the feature extraction process and returns a dataframe for modeling.
 This is workflow of this function.
     - Read the dataframe from a json file
     - Clean the Dataframe
     - Define churn, create a label column